calgaryai/calgaryai.github.io/_pages/landing.md

 logo: calgaryailogo.svg
 social: false  # includes social icons at the bottom of the page
 ---
-**Calgary Artificial Intelligence** promoting AI research, education and development in Calgary
+**Calgary Artificial Intelligence Group.** Promoting AI research, education and development in Calgary.